eduvpn/documentation/DEVELOPMENT_PRACTICES.md

 of PHP, at this time of writing PHP 7.1.
 This means, my code will run on all PHP versions >= 5.4.

-Unfortunatly targeting PHP 5.4 rules out a number of useful libraries, for example the OAuth 2.0 [client](https://github.com/thephpleague/oauth2-client) and [server](http://oauth2.thephpleague.com/) libraries of
+Unfortunately targeting PHP 5.4 rules out a number of useful libraries, for example the OAuth 2.0 [client](https://github.com/thephpleague/oauth2-client) and [server](http://oauth2.thephpleague.com/) libraries of